Always looking for opportunities to improve the ways things are done with ingenious and simple solutions.

 In 2003 my grandmother Eveline, who was in her 80’s, was involved in an accident that resulted in her breaking her arm.
 Shortly afterwards I suggested she got a panic button to wear around her neck or wrist to summon help in an emergency.
 Eveline rejected the idea and told me that she “wasn’t old enough to wear one of those things”.

-It also seemed obvious to James that a panic button is useless when someone is incapacitated or unconscious because the user isn’t able to press it and that is potentially when they are most critically in need of help.
+This got me thinking about the usefulness of panic buttons and I discovered that most people who own them don’t have them within easy reach or can’t use them when they’re most needed anyway.
+It also seemed obvious to me that a panic button is useless when someone is incapacitated or unconscious because the user isn’t able to press it and that is potentially when they are most critically in need of help.

-OkEachDay® is unique because it gives users freedom to get on with their day by allowing them to press the OkEachDay® button in their own time, human contact at an agreed time if they do not press and control over their contact levels.
+OkEachDay® is unique because it gives its users freedom to get on with their day by allowing them to press the OkEachDay® button in their own time, human contact at an agreed time if they do not press and control over their contact levels.

-Furthermore, because the user is stood by the OkEachDay® button when they press it – that provides the perfect opportunity to deliver a recorded message to the device creating an incredibly simple and effective way to get relevant news and information to users of the service of a daily basis.
+Furthermore, because the user is by the OkEachDay® button when they press it – that provides the perfect opportunity to deliver a recorded message to the device creating an incredibly simple and effective way to get relevant news and information to users of the service of a daily basis.

 In 2005 Alertacall started work on ContactSense™ a technology that detects changes in the trends of communication with OkEachDay® customers and that can be used to indicate whether there is a shift in the cognitive state or needs of customers in order to get them help when they need it.